 - We explore family and community connections through oral history, storytelling and field trips·

-- We understand indigenous knowledge through hula·
+- We understand indigenous knowledge through cultural protocols of hula.

 - We develop leadership and communication skills through facilitated teambuilding exercises·